Sticky Sesame Cauliflower – the sweet, sticky, & addictively delicious dish that tastes like a better-for-you version of Panda Express!

 - sesame seeds and scallions, for garnish

 Preheat your oven to 450 F. Grease a baking pan or line with parchment.
 Cut cauliflower into florets, then slice so one side of each floret is flat.
 Arrange in a single layer in the greased pan.
 Bake 10 minutes on the center rack.
-Meanwhile, whisk together the soy sauce (I use regular, but feel free to use low-sodium if you normally don’t like much salt), sweetener, vinegar, garlic, sesame oil, and ginger in a saucepan.
+Meanwhile, whisk together the soy sauce, sweetener, vinegar, garlic, sesame oil, and ginger in a saucepan.
 Bring to a boil.
 While waiting, stir together the cornstarch and water until cornstarch dissolves fully, then slowly whisk this into the saucepan as soon as it boils.
 Turn heat to medium and cook 2 minutes, stirring more frequently once it returns to a boil.
-Flip cauliflower florets and bake 8 additional minutes.
-Pour sauce over florets, then bake an additional 3 minutes or until florets begin to crisp and sauce thickens.
+Cook until thick.
+You can also make the sauce ahead of time if desired, and it thickens more as it sits in the fridge.
+Flip cauliflower florets and bake 10 additional minutes.
 If desired, you can now move the pan to the top rack and broil 1-2 minutes.
+Pour sauce over florets.
 Sprinkle sesame seeds and optional scallions on top, and serve.

 Link Of The Day: